superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/services.rst

 .. code-block:: bash

-  $ php app/console doctrine:phpcr:repository:init
+  php app/console doctrine:phpcr:repository:init

 Running the above command will trigger the generic initializer which is provided by the DoctrinePHPCRBundle.
 The generic initializer will be fired before this one, and will create the root base path in the content repository.

-See :ref:`bundle_tenant_router-integration` on how to enable this initializer.
+See :ref:`bundle_tenant_routing-integration` on how to enable this initializer.

 Repositories